 Training CD on rodent survival surgery

 This is required for those performing this type of procedure.
-It is available in the Office of Research Affairs, Lankenau Institute for Medical Research, Suite G-44.
+Please contact the Office of Research Protections to obtain the training CD.

 A mandatory in-service is scheduled once each year for all animal handlers.
 PIs will receive notification of the schedule to be distributed to all personnel within their laboratory.

 The LIMR Animal Care Policies and Procedures Manual, Public Health Service Policy on Humane Care and Use of Laboratory Animals, the Animal Welfare Act, and the Guide for the Care and Use of Laboratory Animals are required reading for specific research roles.
 For more information on the types of roles and training requirements, refer to the IACUC Training Requirement.

 The IACUC requires all individuals listed on the protocol to complete and remain current with the training requirements before approval will be granted.